 Using this knowledge, EmployIndy can make strategic decisions on how to direct funding in a way that maximizes utilization and impact, as well as convene like partners to facilitate cooperation and the sharing of best practices.

 Within our WorkOne Indy center, all service provider staff (besides state staff and other co-located partners) are employed by a single employer of record, which increases efficiency, reduces redundancy, and ensures open communication.

-By harmonizing our WorkOne Indy center with the Jobs for America’s Graduates (JAG) service provider, both spearheaded by Eckerd Connects, we’ve created a hub of service excellence.
-This strategic alignment not only streamlines our workflow but also amplifies the impact of our services.
-Clients experience unprecedented ease of access to our programs, while staff enjoy enhanced collaboration.
-Together, this synergy propels us toward our goal of transformative community impact, setting a new standard for service provision and communication within the industry.